FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 PT-Mode command
 ++++++++++++++++

-Click the "PT-Mode" icon to enter the PT-Mode command editing interface
+Click the "PT-Mode" icon to enter the PT-Mode command editing interface.

 This command is mainly used for mode switching between system mode and point table mode.
 Teaching points in different point tables can be applied by switching point tables.For details, see Chapter 11 - Points.